tamdnguyen/Time-Management-OOP/Code/note_file/note.md

 - https://www.pythonguis.com/tutorials/creating-multiple-windows/

 # Add a pop up note for Export function about "Export file is in CSV type and best viewed with Excel.
-For visualizing data use Stats function of the program instead"
+For visualizing data use Stats function of the program instead.
+WARNING: DO NOT edit the exported CSV file!"